How global warming and climate change affect human health?

-Across the United States, climate change will affect fresh water and will increase people’s exposure to water related illnesses.
-Few examples of waterborne illnesses are cholera, E. coli and hepatitis A virus.
-They can cause severe diarrhea, dehydration, fevers and cramps.
-The most vulnerable groups are children, elderly and patients who are undergoing chemotherapy or have HIV/AIDS (Frees, 2016).
+Across the United States, climate change will affect fresh water and increase people’s exposure to water-related illnesses.
+A few examples of waterborne diseases are cholera, E. coli, and the hepatitis A virus.
+They can cause severe diarrhea, dehydration, fevers, and cramps.
+The most vulnerable groups are children, the elderly, and patients undergoing chemotherapy or who have HIV/AIDS (Frees, 2016).

-Other problems like runoff from city streets, lands and factories are also major contributors to water contamination.
-As author, Robertson states “Run off from pesticide applications and from factory/farms sewage introduce pollution in the form of chemicals, antibiotics, and pathogens to lakes and rivers” (Robertson, 2017, p.
+Other problems like runoff from city streets, lands, and factories are major contributors to water contamination.
+As the author, Robertson, states, “Runoff from pesticide applications and factory/farms sewage introduce pollution in the form of chemicals, antibiotics, and pathogens to lakes and rivers” (Robertson, 2017, p.
 232).
-These chemicals kill all aquatic life on their way, creating dead zones in rivers, lakes and seas.
+These chemicals kill all aquatic life on their way, creating dead zones in rivers, lakes, and seas.

 By 2050, there will be more than nine billion people living on Earth, overshooting its carrying capacity (Robertson, 2017).
-70 % of the earth’s surface is covered by seas, but only 0.01% of the world’s water is usable for human consumption.
-Water scarcity and water stress will be a major problem for humanity in the next decades, especially in sub-Saharan and North Africa, Saudi Arabia and the Persian Gulf countries.
+Seas cover 70 % of the Earth’s surface, but only 0.01% of the world’s water is usable for human consumption.
+Water scarcity and water stress will be a significant problem for humanity in the following decades, especially in sub-Saharan and North Africa, Saudi Arabia, and the Persian Gulf countries.

-The oceans are carbon sinks; they absorb about 93 % of the extra heat coming from burning fossil fuels.
-Carbon dioxide is heating and acidifying the seas, killing many key species, reducing diversity and eventually destroying ecosystems.
-In a 2013 report to the United Nations, scientists stated: “the oceans, over the course of the century, would become hot, sour and breathless”.
-This situation can create major food shortages in the next decades.
+The oceans are carbon sinks; they absorb about 93 % of the extra heat from burning fossil fuels.
+Carbon dioxide is heating and acidifying the seas, killing many vital species, reducing diversity, and eventually destroying ecosystems.
+In a 2013 report to the United Nations, scientists stated: “the oceans, over the course of the century, would become hot, sour and breathless.”
+This situation can create significant food shortages in the following decades.

 6. Food Safety, Nutrition and Distribution

-Climate change will affect food security by disrupting food availability, distribution and nutritional value.
+Climate change will affect food security by disrupting food availability, distribution, and nutritional value.
 Currently, agriculture occupies 35 % percent of the Earth’s land surface.
-In the 1960s, the green revolution introduced fertilizers, pesticides, irrigation and hybrid seeds that resulted in damage to soils, waters and ecosystems (Robertson, 2017).
-The increase in the frequency and intensity of some weather patterns will increase the disruption of food distribution by damaging infrastructure or slowing down food transportation.
-For example, U.S. rivers and canals carry a third of the world’s soy and corn and they had been disrupted before because of flooding (McKibben, 2019).
-This can lead to food damage, spoilage and contamination, which will limit access to safe food.
-Rising temperatures will result in longer growing seasons with more pest population; therefore, an increased use of pesticides will be the norm, which can lead to pesticide’s contamination in humans.
+In the 1960s, the green revolution introduced fertilizers, pesticides, irrigation, and hybrid seeds that damaged soils, waters, and ecosystems (Robertson, 2017).
+The frequency and intensity of some weather patterns will increase the disruption of food distribution by damaging infrastructure or slowing down food transportation.
+For example, U.S. rivers and canals carry a third of the world’s soy and corn, which were disrupted before because of flooding (McKibben, 2019).
+This can lead to food damage, spoilage, and contamination, limiting access to safe food.
+Rising temperatures will result in longer growing seasons with more pest populations; therefore, increased use of pesticides will be the norm, leading to pesticide contamination in humans.

-As the ocean’s temperatures will rise, so will the potential for fish to uptake higher concentration of mercury.
-Because of bioaccumulation, the mercury could end up in the human food chain causing serious health problems, including toxicity to the nervous, digestive and immune system (WHO).
+As the ocean’s temperatures rise, so will the potential for fish to uptake higher mercury concentrations.
+Because of bioaccumulation, the mercury could end up in the human food chain, causing severe health problems, including toxicity to the nervous, digestive and immune systems (WHO).

 7. Mental health and well-being

-According to many studies, people who are exposed to natural disasters experience stress, anxiety and serious psychological harm.
-As weather related events such as hurricanes, droughts, floods and wildfires continue to rise, so will the number of people who are impacted.
-Elderly, children, women (pregnant and postpartum women), people with preexisting mental illnesses, homeless are at higher risk for distress.
+According to many studies, people exposed to natural disasters experience stress, anxiety, and severe psychological harm.
+As weather-related events such as hurricanes, droughts, floods, and wildfires continue to rise, so will the number of impacted people.
+The elderly, children, women (pregnant and postpartum women), people with preexisting mental illnesses, and the homeless are at higher risk for distress.
 Communities living close to the disaster areas are also at increased risk.
-Elderly and people who take prescription medications will be also at higher risk from extreme heat exposure.
+The elderly and people who take prescription medications will also be at higher risk from extreme heat exposure.

 8. Population Migration

-Climate change will affect the most the most vulnerable, the very young and the very old, communities of color and low-income, indigenous populations, immigrants, pregnant women, persons with disabilities and persons with chronic and preexisting conditions.
-We can also expect “large-scale of population migration and the likelihood of civil unrest” (Romm, 2018, p.110).
-According to the International Organization for Migration (IOM), by 2050 we may see two hundred million climate refugees coming from Africa, South Asia and Latin America, which can destabilize entire regions, as we have seen how refugees coming from Syria poisoned the politics in Europe (McKibben, 2019).
+Climate change will affect the most vulnerable, the very young and the very old, communities of color and low-income, indigenous populations, immigrants, pregnant women, persons with disabilities, and persons with chronic and preexisting conditions.
+We can also expect “large-scale population migration and the likelihood of civil unrest” (Romm, 2018, p.110).
+According to the International Organization for Migration (IOM), by 2050, we may see two hundred million climate refugees coming from Africa, South Asia, and Latin America, which can destabilize entire regions, as we have seen how refugees coming from Syria poisoned the politics in Europe (McKibben, 2019).

-Author Joseph Romm in his book, Climate Change claims that the Koch industries, run by the billionaire brothers Charles and David Koch, spent more than $48.5 million from 1997 to 2010 to fund disinformation.
-Exxon Mobil, from 2005 to 2008, spent $8.9 million to organizations of the climate change denial machine.
+Author Joseph Romm in his book Climate Change claims that the Koch Industries, run by the billionaire brothers Charles and David Koch, spent more than $48.5 million from 1997 to 2010 to fund disinformation.
+From 2005 to 2008, Exxon Mobil spent $8.9 million on the climate change denial organizations.
 Dr. Wei-Hock “Willie” Soon is a Malaysian aerospace engineer who didn’t have any training in climatology, had taken more than $1 million from Exxon Mobil and the Koch Industries to spread misinformation, stating that the humans are not the primary cause of global warming, without disclosing that conflict of interest in his scientific papers (Romm, 2018).
 The Trump administration is as well very anti-science.
-The National Climate Assessment, which details the future impacts of global warming on the United States, was released on Black Friday, hoping that no one will pay attention to it.
-The assessment confirms that the climate change poses a major threat to the nation, and its effects are already being felt.
-For example, the fires in California were not caused by inadequate leaves raking (Trump), but by global warming.
-As author McKibben in his book Falter sates that “Politicians who don’t’ wish to deal with the issue of global warming often say, “The climate is always changing the earth will be fine; it is humans who are in trouble” (McKibben, 2019, p.66)
+The National Climate Assessment, which details the future impacts of global warming on the United States, was released on Black Friday, hoping that no one would notice it.
+The assessment confirms that climate change poses a significant threat to the nation, and its effects are already being felt.
+For example, the fires in California were not caused by inadequate leaves raking (Trump) but by global warming.
+As author McKibben in his book Falter states that “Politicians who don’t’ wish to deal with the issue of global warming often say, “The climate is always changing the earth will be fine; it is humans who are in trouble” (McKibben, 2019, p.66)

-There is so much evidence that heat waves will last longer and cover larger regions and climate change makes weather patterns, including droughts, likely to get stuck or blocked, called blocking patterns (Mann, 2016).
+There is so much evidence that heatwaves will last longer and cover more significant regions.
+Climate change makes weather patterns, including droughts, likely to get stuck or blocked, called blocking patterns (Mann, 2016).
 Nevertheless, the Trump administration and its allies in Congress do and will ignore this.
-Denying climate change became a Republican principle and it is rooted in ego, opportunism and greed.
+Denying climate change became a Republican principle, rooted in ego, opportunism, and greed.

-The projection for the climate for the next fifty years or the next century, if we continue business-as-usual, meaning we continue burning fossil fuels (oil, coal) and we do nothing about our changing climate, is very alarming!
-We will experience high temperature rise, longer droughts, dust ball conditions in Southern Europe and in the Southwest of United Sates and areas of the world that are overpopulated and heavily farmed.
-There will be mega droughts, lasting more than three decades.
+Suppose we continue business-as-usual, burning fossil fuels (oil, coal) and doing nothing about our changing climate.
+In that case, the projection for the environment for the next fifty years or the next century is very alarming!
+We will experience the high-temperature rise, more extended droughts, and dust ball conditions in Southern Europe and in the Southwest of the United States and areas of the world that are overpopulated and heavily farmed.
+There will be mega-droughts lasting more than three decades.
 This will also lead to mass extinctions of flora and fauna.
-We will also experience much more extreme weather conditions, like major hurricanes, floods and wildfires.
-The seas are the planet’s carbon sinks, absorbing CO2 and other greenhouse gases, therefore warming and expending its surface, causing sea level rise.
-By 2050, we can experience a one-foot rise and two feet per decade after 2100.
+We will also experience extreme weather conditions, like major hurricanes, floods, and wildfires.
+The seas are the planet’s carbon sinks, absorbing CO2 and other greenhouse gases, warming and expending its surface, causing sea-level rise.
+By 2050, we can experience a one-foot increase and two feet per decade after 2100.
 The US East Coast is already experiencing a faster sea-level rise than the rest of the world.
-Harold Wanless, chair of University of Miami’s Geological Sciences department, told National Geographic in 2013: “I cannot envision Southern Florida having many people at the end of this century” and in 2014, he said, “Miami as we know it today, is doomed.
+Harold Wanless, chair of the University of Miami’s Geological Sciences department, told National Geographic in 2013: “I cannot envision Southern Florida having many people at the end of this century,” and in 2014, he said, “Miami as we know it today, is doomed.
 It is not a question of if.
 It is a question of when” (Room, 2018, p.100).
-New York was hit by Hurricane Sandy and Hurricane Katrina hit New Orleans, these magnitude of storm surges will become a norm by the mid-century, forcing millions of people to relocate.
+Hurricane Sandy hit New York, and Hurricane Katrina hit New Orleans; these magnitudes of storm surges will become a norm by the mid-century, forcing millions of people to relocate.